mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 The output produced by the arguments ``--print-data-characteristics`` and ``--save-data-characteristics`` can be customized via several options described {ref}`here<arguments-prediction-characteristics>`.
 It is possible to exclude certain statistics from the output, to specify whether they should be given as percentages, and how many decimal places should be used.
 ```

 The statistics obtained via the arguments given above correspond to the test data for which predictions are obtained from the model.
 Consequently, they depend on the strategy used for splitting a dataset into training and test sets.
-When using {ref}`train-test splits<train-test-split>`, predictions for a single test set are obtained and their characteristics are written into a file.
-In addition, statistics for the training data are written into an additional output file when {ref}`evaluating on the training data<evaluating-training-data>`:
+When using {ref}`train-test splits<train-test-split>`, predictions for a single test set are obtained and their characteristics are written to a file.
+In addition, statistics for the training data are written to an additional output file when {ref}`evaluating on the training data<evaluating-training-data>`:

 - `prediction_characteristics_train.csv`
 - `prediction_characteristics_test.csv`